viniciusjosedev/vstream-api/README.md

 The **vstream-api** is an API developed to interact with YouTube videos.
 This project is currently in Beta development status and aims to fetch video information and download them.

+In addition to the code being open source, the API is public, anyone can access it at: https://vstream-api.vinion.dev.

 ## Features

 - Retrieve video information.